qml.spin.heisenberg

 • n_cells (List[int]) – Number of cells in each direction of the grid.

-• coupling (List[List[float]] or List[math.array[float]]) – Coupling between spins.
-It can be a 2D array of shape (neighbour_order, 3) or a 3D array of shape (3, num_spins, num_spins), where num_spins is the total number of spins.
+• coupling (tensor_like[float]) – Coupling between spins.
+It can be an array of shape (neighbour_order, 3) or (3, num_spins, num_spins), where num_spins is the total number of spins.

-• boundary_condition (bool or list[bool]) – Defines boundary conditions for different lattice axes, default is False indicating open boundary condition.
+• boundary_condition (bool or list[bool]) – Specifies whether or not to enforce periodic boundary conditions for the different lattice axes.
+Default is False indicating open boundary condition.

 • neighbour_order (int) – Specifies the interaction level for neighbors within the lattice.
 Default is 1, indicating nearest neighbours.